 Genetic Test Roundup

-AQHA now offers a panel test for five genetic tests.
+AQHA offers a panel test for five genetic disorders.

 From The American Quarter Horse Journal